The Comfort of Cold Coffee

 let the young one's fresh brew spurt into my cup,

-and tell him "Lover, I am going to drink you all up!”
+say “Lover, I'm going to drink every drop of you up!”

 Click to see Colorado at night